lukedavisseo/fuzzzy_st/README.md

 ## Quick instructions

+1. Choose one of the modes in the left sidebar: Sitemap, CSV, and List 1a.
+If you choose Sitemap, enter the sitemap URL in the first text input field 1b.
+If you choose CSV, upload a CSV of the strings you want to match.
+You can then pick the column you want to use to match.
+ 1c.
+If you choose List, you can add a list of strings (e.g. URLs, titles, headings), one per line
-1. Create a CSV with at least one column of strings (URLs, titles, headings)
+3. Create a CSV with at least one column of strings (URLs, titles, headings)
-2. Upload that CSV to Fuzzzy ST
-3. Select the column you want to use for matching
-4. Enter a list of strings you want to match against the list from your CSV
-5. Click Generate
-6. A table will pop up and display the matches and their average matching scores
-7. Click Download CSV to download the table in a CSV file
+4. Under List B, add your second list of strings, one per line
+5. Now, you need to decide which way you want to match your lists.
+"I want to find which URLs from List B match with URLs in List A" will make List A the "master" list and "I want to find which URLs from List A match with URLs in List B" will make List B the "master" list.
+This might be confusing, and it is to me too so if you need help, ask me!
+6. Once everything is ready, click Submit and you will get a table of both lists in two columns (From and To) and their similarity score in the final column (100% means a perfect match and anything closer to 0% means a poor match).
+9. You can download this table as a CSV if you click on the download icon in the top right corner.

 ## Data input
-Currently, Fuzzzy ST will only accept text data from CSV files.
+Fuzzzy ST accepts text data in three formats (via a sitemap URL, a CSV file, or manually inputted strings).
 That text data can be any of the following (but not exclusively):

 * URLs
 * Metadata (meta titles and meta descriptions)
 * Headings (H1-H6)

 ## Processing
-Fuzzzy ST uses PolyFuzz, a fuzzy matching Python package, to determine matching scores for two given datasets with help from three language models:
+Fuzzzy ST uses PolyFuzz, a fuzzy matching Python package, to determine matching scores for two given datasets.
+The algorithm is [TF-IDF](https://maartengr.github.io/PolyFuzz/api/models/tfidf/) but there are different models available.

-* TF-IDF
-* all-MiniLM-L6-v2
-* all-mpnet-base-v2

-The reason for using 3 models rather than 1 is because they each come with their own strengths and weaknesses in matching certain texts.
-In tests, I’ve found that TF-IDF works well with comparing strings that are very similar (“cats” vs. “cat”), but not if the similarity is only semantic (“cats” vs. “kittens”).
+The original plan was to use 3 different models and get an average score but, honestly, that felt like overkill for our use cases.

 ## Benefits for SEO department